inmyth/practice/ORACLE_JAVA8.md

 - variables with the same name in the same method
 - unreachable lines (any lines after break, continue, return)
 - don't be fooled by indentation in if statements without curly brackets, Java doesn't know indentation so check the line against the one on the immediate top
+- if a method throws a checked exception, the calling method must handle it